ignite/cli/docs/guide/loan.md

 git commit -m "Add liquidate-loan message"
 ```

-### Cancel Loan Message
+### Cancel loan message

-After a loan request has been made and not been approved, the `borrower` must be able to cancel a loan request.
+After a loan request has been made and not been approved, the borrower must be able to cancel a loan request.

 Scaffold the message for `cancel-loan`: